orchestratora/rfcs/accepted/0000-clean-dynamic-rendering.md

 Refactor all other places where `orc-render-item` component is being used by replacing it with `[orcRenderItem]` directive.

-All the changes for any packages MUST be of patch type since this change is considered a "fix" the dynamic rendering.
+All the changes for any packages MUST be of semver patch type since this change is considered a "fix" the dynamic rendering.

 For the next scheduled major release make sure to remove all deprecated API, including `orc-render-item` component.